zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes-connected-entities.md

 At a high level, EF Core does the following:

 1. Loads the entity and begins tracking it
+2. When `SaveChanges` is called
-2. Detects the property change
+   - Detects the property change
-3. Marks the entity as modified internally
+   - Marks the entity as modified internally
-4. Generates the corresponding `UPDATE` statement
+   - Generates the corresponding `UPDATE` statement
-5. Executes the command when `SaveChanges()` is called
+   - Executes the command

 In this flow, no explicit attach logic is needed because the entity is already tracked by the current `DbContext`.

 ## The Role of the ChangeTracker

-Connected scenarios depend heavily on the `ChangeTracker`.
+Connected scenarios depend heavily on the [ChangeTracker](/saving/change-tracker).

 When EF Core materializes an entity through a tracking query, it keeps enough information to later determine what changed.